0.5.0 • Published 10 months ago

 default: false

-Provides title field in each schema which is filled by it's corresponding field name or type name.
+Provides a title field in each schema, filled with its corresponding field name or type name.

 ignoreRequired